lupyuen/lupyuen.github.io/src/plic3.md

   Before we actually read it!

 Yep we indeed have a Leaky Read + Leaky Write that's causing all our UART + PLIC worries.

-Something is Buffering or Caching our Reads and Writes.
 Why oh why?

 TODO: Pic of leaky read